jcg5g9/Elephant_Microbiome/README.md

 Once all directories are downloaded, create a new sub-directory within the home directory (same level as the seven analysis directories, .Rproj, README.md, etc.) called "raw_data".
 This is where you will store the raw genomic data and associated sample metadata (see <i><b>Data</i></b> section below).

 ## Data
-Raw .fastq sequence files from ddRAD-seq and accompanying metadata are available at Zenodo.org:
+Raw 16S rRNA sequence reads and accompanying metadata are available on NCBI: <a href="url">https://www.ncbi.nlm.nih.gov/bioproject/PRJNA587772/</a>

-The genomic data, including raw .fastq.gz, intermediate conversion files (e.g., .bam etc...), .vcf files, and associated data summaries, are compressed as a .tar file (`SMB_ddRAD_rawdata.tar`).

-Download these data to your working directory and run the unzipping code: `tar -xvf SMB_ddRAD_rawdata.tar`

-You should have 7 new items in the directory: <br>

-1. BAM_mpileups directory <br>
-2. FASTQ_Sequence_Files directory <br>
-3. Genome_Assemblies directory <br>
-4. LEggert_UMissouri_Bass_20180409-01669_Project_Report.pdf file
-5. LEggert_UMissouri_Bass_20180409-01669_Project_Statistics.tar.gz compressed directory
-6. Other
-7. VCF_Files

-You will not need any of the raw .fastq.gz files ('FASTQ_Sequence_Files' directory) for these analyses; all bioinformatic processing, i.e., alignment, assembly, etc., was completed at Floragenex, Inc. For these analyses, you will only need the full VCF file for the stringent filtering protocol, which is located in the 'VCF_Files' directory: `AR21_Aligned_Genotypes_stringent.vcf`.

-Place the `AR21_Aligned_Genotypes_stringent.vcf` file along with the sample metadata in the /raw_data directory.
-You are good to start analyzing.
+Metagenomic data files (.fastq.gz) must be downloaded individually from the NBI database.
+Once downloaded, place all .fastq files into a desired working directory to be accessed during bioinformatic processing in QIIME.

+Code for processing raw data files in QIIME are provided in the first analysis folder ("01_bioinformatic_analysis") in this repository.

+You will need only the "raw_data" table outputs from QIIME to reproduce analyses 2 through [number].

 If you have any questions or issues with data and/or code, please don't hesitate to contact me: jcgunn@uvm.edu